paulinoprojects/AWS/data_storage.md

 - Deleting objects
 - Listing keys in buckets
 - Managing object propertiies
+- Object properties include storage class, encryption, metadata, and tags.
+    - Metadata is used to define the purpose of the object.
+    - Tags are usedto search, organize, and manage access.

 #### S3 Bucket Properties
 - Static Website Hosting, admins can enable their bucket to host a website.